fraukecharms/fastapi-sagemaker-compvision/README.md

 ## Before You Start

-Make sure you have the quota to deploy your inference endpoint in a region where App Runner is available.
+Make sure that you do all your work in a region where App Runner is available (e.g. eu-west-1 if you are based in Europe) and that you have the quota to deploy your inference endpoint in that region.
 In the demo I'm using an `ml.m5.large` instance.

 ## Docker Instructions